 The first state to grow wine commercially, Indiana’s viticultural heritage dates back to 1802, when immigrants in the “New Switzerland” region began growing grapes along the Ohio River.
 Today, Indiana boasts over 100 wineries, and many welcome groups to tours and tastings.
-The Wine, Wine, Anytime™ Culinary Trail, created by the Indiana Foodways Alliance, highlights some of the state’s standout vineyards.
+The Wine, Wine, Anytime™ Culinary Trail, created by the Indiana Foodways Alliance, highlights some of the best Indiana wineries.

-Featuring stunning views of the Ohio River, A Blue Heron Vineyard & Winery specializes in French-American hybrid grapes like Marechal Foch (which is used in sturdy reds) and Chambourcin (used in sparkling reds and ports).
+Featuring stunning views of the Ohio River, Blue Heron Vineyards & Winery (A) in Cannelton specializes in French-American hybrid grapes like Marechal Foch (which is used in sturdy reds) and Chambourcin (used in sparkling reds and ports).
 Visitors can enjoy the rustic tasting room and views of the Southern Indiana hillside.

-Group members can try 18 wines in a French countryside-inspired tasting room at B Cedar Creek Winery, which grows its grapes on-site, offers live music and local art to pair with your glass.
+Group members can try 18 wines in a French countryside-inspired tasting room at Cedar Creek Winery (B) in Martinsville, which grows its grapes on-site, offers live music and local art to pair with your glass.
 Offerings include the Crimson Red Cabernet Sauvignon, Serendipity Riesling and sweet fruit wines that come in blueberry, watermelon and peach.

-Enjoy live music, play a game of corn hole or lounge on couches beside a welcoming fireplace at Tippy Creek Winery F in Kosciusko County.
+Enjoy live music, play a game of corn hole or lounge on couches beside a welcoming fireplace at Tippy Creek Winery (F) in Leesburg.
 Groups can sip on a wine slushie or partake in a tasting flight that can include sparkling and fruit varieties.
-Located on the gently rolling hills of Country Meadows Golf Course in the city of Fremont, G Briali Vineyards & Winery offers tastings that are $5 for six one-ounce pours, and be sure to try exceptional wines like the Bourbon Barrel Malbec and Sparkling Riesling.
+Located on the gently rolling hills of Country Meadows Golf Course in the city of Fremont, Briali Vineyards & Winery (G) offers tastings that are $5 for six one-ounce pours, and be sure to try exceptional wines like the Bourbon Barrel Malbec and Sparkling Riesling.